autumn-mck/site-astro/src/content/markdownPosts/uses/index.md

 I've been running Linux on both my desktop and laptop for a few years now!
 I'm really happy with my current setup - It gets out of the way when I'm getting work done, but still allows me to mess around and tweak stuff when I feel like it.

-Most of it is pretty standard, but there's a few extras like using [polonium](https://github.com/zeroxoneafour/polonium) for tiling windows and [KDE Rounded Corners](https://github.com/matinlotfali/KDE-Rounded-Corners) for nice rounded window corners.
+Most of it is pretty standard, but there's a few extras like using [krohnkite](https://github.com/anametologin/krohnkite/) for tiling windows and [LightlyShaders](https://github.com/a-parhom/LightlyShaders) for nice rounded window corners.

 ![3 windows tiled with 2 on the left, 1 on the right](./imgs/desktop-kde-bromite.png)

-I use a completely different setup on my laptop, however it ends up looking almost identical.
-It's currently set up with Hyprland on NixOS to learn a bit more about both of them, although in future I might switch it to be identical to my desktop.
-My VPS is also running NixOS, and it's been fantastic for that!
+I've been using Arch Linux for years now and love it, it's provided a reliable rolling base for me to build on in any way I've needed.
+I tried NixOS for a couple years and while I love it, it's ultimately not for me.
+My VPS is still running NixOS though, and it's been fantastic for that!

 ---